 The need for the concept of strategy in business became greater after World War II, as business moved from a relatively stable environment into a rapidly changing and competitive environment.
 One of the early writers to relate the concept of strategy to business was Von Neumann in 1944.
 Later in 1947 together with Morgenstern, they developed the "Theory of Games".
 This had to do with giving rise to hope that general theory of competitive behaviour would emerge bringing conceptual insight into competition and collaboration/bargaining between and within firms.
+Later in the 1950's Andrews and Christiansen of Harvard Business School introduced concept of analysis of successful corporations, followed by attempt to emulate their perceived path to success.
+Their works was to continue to the mid 1960's when Learned and Guth added their contributions.
+Ansoff (1965) attributed the changes to two significant factors namely, the marked acceleration in rate of change within firms and the rate of accelerated application of science and technology to the process of management.
+Schendel and Hofer (1979) describes this period they refer to as the pre-strategy paradigm period as one where strategic managements nature changed in two important ways.
+First it increased in its level of details and secondly in its importance as the complexity of the environment increased reaffirming Ansoff position earlier.

-Over the past 50 years, the concept of strategy has penetrated the business segments and has been accepted as a management tool for achieving strategic targets.
-The many definitions given on the concept of strategy can all be captured through definition given by Chandler (1962) in which he emphasized the determination of basic long term goals and objectives, the adoption of courses of action to achieve them, and the allocation of resources as being central to the concept of strategy.
+In the past 50 years, the concept of strategy has penetrated the business segments and has been accepted as a management tool for achieving strategic targets.
+Several scholars have tried to define the concept of strategy although it can all be captured through definition given by Chandler (1962) in which he emphasized the determination of basic long term goals and objectives, the adoption of courses of action to achieve them, and the allocation of resources as being central to the concept of strategy.